 10.4 If you would like contact details for the credit reference and fraud prevention agencies we use, please contact us.

 11.1 We may communicate with you by sending emails or by calling you.
 In case of joint Accounts, we shall communicate with both Account holders.
+Please note that we will always follow a verification process when we call you.
+However, we will never ask you for your online banking password, security codes, or PIN.

 11.2 If you email us, or give us your email address, we will keep a record of it and you agree to communications being sent to you at that address.
 We will not give your email address to any unauthorised third parties.